thomasdufourd/java-flex-connector/README.md

 java-flex-connector
 ===================

-talking to Flex with Java
+talking to Flex (Melomel) with Java